tq-systems/meta-tq/meta-tq/doc/README.imx.UUU.md

-Use the bootstream containing U-Boot capable of handling SDP together with UUU tool to boot a new / bricked board (see Artifacts section for your board for the exact name of the bootstream image for mfgtool/uuu configuration):
+Use the bootstream containing U-Boot capable of handling SDP together with UUU tool to boot a new / bricked board (see Artifacts section for your board for the exact name of the bootstream image for uuu configuration):

 If using U-Boot with SPL:

 ```
-sudo uuu -b spl <bootstream for mfgtool/uuu>
+sudo uuu -b spl <bootstream for uuu>
 ```

 If using U-Boot without SPL:

 ```
-sudo uuu <bootstream for mfgtool/uuu>
+sudo uuu <bootstream for uuu>
 ```

 #### Program image to eMMC